LongTianPy/MethylDB/readme.md

 # MethylDB

 [MethylDB](https://methyldb.centralus.cloudapp.azure.com/MethylDB/index.php) is hosted on a Microsoft Azure VM managed by Mayo Clinic.
 It is developed as an internship project by [@Long Tian](https://github.com/LongTianPy), supervised by Dr. Zhifu Sun started from May 2018.
 It was initially designed as an interface to visualize the DNA methylation data from TCGA.
-At the time of writing this document, MethylDB is developed as a platform to be able to host different types of data.
+At the time of writing this document, MethylDB is being developed as a platform to be able to host different types of data.

 ## Dependencies
 MethylDB is built in LAMP stack: **L**inux OS Ubuntu 17.10 + **A**pache2 + **M**ySQL + **P**HP.